 At the University of Portsmouth’s School of Mechanical and Design Engineering, Professor Hom Nath Dhakal plays a leading role in making important changes happen.
 He’s driving pioneering research that could make the automotive, marine and aerospace industries significantly greener.

-Hom is an expert in composite materials, and the leader of the University’s Advanced Materials and Manufacturing Research Group.
+Hom is an expert in composite materials, and the leader of the University’s Advanced Polymers and Composites Research Group.
 He is breaking new ground in developing sustainable, lightweight composite materials.

 Composite materials are a mainstay of manufacturing.
 Usually, they take the form of plastics reinforced by man-made reinforcements such as carbon fibre and glass fibres.
 This combination (compositing) makes the material stronger than it would be on its own.